California Estate Administration Through Probate

 Requirements for Trust Administration in California

-The notice required under California Probate Code §16061.7 has several requirements, which include the following:
+Proper notice under Section 16061.7 has several requirements, which include the following:

-- The notification by the trustee is usually required to be served on each beneficiary and each heir of the deceased trustor.
+- Notification by the trustee must usually be served on each beneficiary and each heir of the deceased trustor.

-- The notification by trustee shall be served by mail to the last known address or by personal delivery.
+- Notice must be served by mail, to the last known address or by personal delivery.

-- The notification by trustee shall contain the following information:
+- The Notice must contain the following information:

 - The address of the physical location where the principal place of administration of the trust is located.